 - promoting good biosecurity risk management practices, improving scientific capabilities and strengthening surveillance efforts in trading partner and neighbouring countries

-- helping Australia meet its international obligations, such as commitments made under the World Trade Organization Sanitary and Phytosanitary Agreement
+- helping Australia meet its international obligations, such as commitments made under the World Trade Organisation Sanitary and Phytosanitary Agreement.

 - research and development projects

 - supporting delegation visits, missions or technical exchanges